loizuf/ipe_collection/README.md

 The stylefiles are loosely sorted into the following categories.

 ### Angles
-Stylesheets that modifiy the possible angle values for Ipe's angular snap.
+Stylesheets that modifiy the possible angle values for Ipe's angular snap ([Angular snap in the Ipe manual](https://ipe.otfried.org/manual/manual_25.html)).

 ### Arrowheads
 Contains stylefiles that provide additional and different arrowhead shapes (and placements).
+These are useful for drawing directed graph edges, distance indicators, etc...

 ### Backgrounds
 Stylesheets that set a specific background for the Ipe canvas.